-The course starts in the fall with a series of in-depth business-planning modules taught by farmers and service providers who will offer first-hand knowledge on topics such as goal-setting, land access, farm financing, recordkeeping, and marketing.* Participants will increase their knowledge on all aspects of farm management, improve their decision-making ability, and develop a business plan for their farm or future farm.
-The course is also designed to build connection and relationship among the aspiring and beginning farmers in each cohort.
+The course starts in the fall with a series of in-depth business-planning modules taught by farmers and service providers who will offer first-hand knowledge on topics such as goal-setting, land access, farm financing, recordkeeping, and marketing.
+Participants will increase their knowledge on all aspects of farm management, improve their decision-making ability, and develop a business plan for their farm or future farm.
+The course is also designed to build connections and relationships among the aspiring and beginning farmers in each cohort.

 Farm Beginnings is a great option for both aspiring farmers who have farm experience and a goal of starting their own farm business and beginning farmers who are in their first few years of running their own business and looking to enhance their skill sets.
-Participation in Farm Beginnings is a first step toward participation in the NOFA-VT Journey Farmers program.
+Participation in Farm Beginnings is a first step toward participation in the NOFA-VT Journey Farmer program.

 - Establish quality of life goals and identify your farm values, vision, and goals